edespino/cloudberry-site/docs/tutorial/crash-course.md

 **Investigate segment failures**

 1. Check the `gp_segment_configuration` table to find the downed segments and their mirrors.
-2. Read the master log file to determine when the failure occurred.
+2. Read the coordinator log file to determine when the failure occurred.
 Look for log entries that start with "FTS:".
 3. Read the `gp_configuration_history` table to see a list of logged events.
 4. Check the primary and mirror log files to understand why the segment failed.
 5. Once you know the cause of the failure, use `gprecoverseg` to restore the segments.